 There’s plenty to think about when selecting the right photo editor.
 Photo editing is a deep world, and there are many ways for apps to differentiate themselves.
-Here are some general categories you can think about though to find an app that meshes well with you.
+Here are some general things to consider to find an app that works for you.

 - Intuitive Design: It’s hard to make a powerful photo-editing app simple to use.
 The large number of tools and options they present are bound to make an app, no matter how skilled the developers are, feel overwhelming to a certain extent.
 Still, there are ways to make the learning process easier on the user, and that’s always appreciated.

 - Focus: Photo editors can vary a lot in what they focus on.
 Some may be aiming to be the most powerful tool on the market, while others just want you to have a good time adding special effects to your photos.
-Just by those short descriptions, you can probably tell what end of the spectrum your needs and wants land near, but really it’s just a matter of finding an app that matches up with what you want.
+Just by those short descriptions, you can probably tell what end of the spectrum your wants and needs land near, but it’s really just a matter of finding an app that matches up with what you want.

 - Basic Tools: Regardless of an app’s focus, it should cover some basic features like cropping and color adjustments.
 These features are always useful to have around, regardless of what type of photo editing you’re doing.